Margaret de La Marck-Arenberg: Life

 Margaret took control over the state affairs and ruled the County of Arenberg after the death of her spouse in 1576.
 Her rule is described as efficient and successful.
-She managed the affairs of the County via correspondence with her officials in Arenberg, as she mainly lived in Brussels – and between 1570 and 1574, she was at the French royal court, serving as dame d'atour to Elisabeth of Austria, Queen of France.
+She managed the affairs of the County via correspondence with her officials in Arenberg, as she mainly lived in Brussels.
+Between 1570 and 1574, she was at the French royal court, serving as dame d'atour to Elisabeth of Austria, Queen of France.

 While she herself was Catholic, the majority of the population of Arenberg was Protestant, but she avoided religious tension and largely managed to keep the County out of the religious wars raging in the region during the Dutch rebellion against Spain.
 She was succeeded by her son.